 The minimal inhibitory and bactericidal concentrations of the hydroethanolic extract of Cajanus cajan (L.) Millsp. leaves ranged from 1.465 through 93.75 mg/mL and from 6.25 through 175 mg/mL, respectively.
 This extract was more effective (inhibitory and bactericidal effectiveness) on Staphylococcus (MIC = 3.2663±1.6854 mg/mL; MBC = 12.0701±5.7882 mg/mL).
 This effectiveness was found to be drastically reduced on Gram-positive rods (MIC = 69.4185±17.4405 mg/mL; MBC = 116.8478±35.677 mg/mL).
 Amongst the Gram-negative rod isolates, the highest MIC and MBC values were recorded with Pseudomonas (MIC = 43.2292±3.0725 mg/mL; MBC = 73.9583±11.2962 mg/mL).
 Combined, these findings deserve closer attention to understand on what bacterial feature susceptibility or resistance is related.
 At first glance, however, it seems not to be solely related to the chemical composition of the bacterial cell envelop as observed above.
 More insight could anticipate the role of spores in GPR which likely provide additional protection.
-These inhibitory potentials are better expressed than those reported in a previous study (Pratima and Mathad, 2011) when chloroform or petroum ether was used for extraction; but not as well as reported with the methanolic, the ethanolic, and the aqueous extracts (MICs globally recorded at 6.25 mg/mL).
-However, these inhibitory and bactericidal levels were better than those obtained with methanolic, ethanolic, acetonic, hot water and cold water extracts in another previous work (Nwachukwu and Uzoeto, 2010).
+These inhibitory potentials are better expressed than those reported in a previous study (Pratima and Mathad, 2011) when chloroform or petroleum ether was used for extraction; but not as well as reported with the methanolic, the ethanolic, and the aqueous extracts (MICs globally recorded at 6.25 mg/mL).
+However, these inhibitory and bactericidal levels were better than those obtained with methanolic, ethanolic, acetonic, hot water and cold water extracts as reported by Nwachukwu and Uzoeto(2010).

-The antibacterial activity in the present survey could be justify (at least partially) by the chemical composition in terms of secondary metabolites groups, according to several previous studies (Elizondo et al., 2010; Cushnie et al., 2014; Bakrim et al., 2022; Dahlem Junior et al., 2022; Gargi et al., 2022; Hamdi Abdulkareem et al., 2022; Shamsudin et al., 2022; Wiart et al., 2023; Sharma et al., 2024; Li et al., 2024; Deng et al., 2024).
+The antibacterial activity in the present study could be justified (at least partially) by the chemical composition in terms of secondary metabolites groups, according to several previous studies as reported in literature (Elizondo et al., 2010; Cushnie et al., 2014; Bakrim et al., 2022; Dahlem Junior et al., 2022; Gargi et al., 2022; Hamdi Abdulkareem et al., 2022; Shamsudin et al., 2022; Wiart et al., 2023; Sharma et al., 2024; Li et al., 2024; Deng et al., 2024).
 Other factors related to unidentified metabolites and stochastic chemical interactions likely impact the findings, as they basically occur naturally to ensure plant survival and fitness.

 The variation in MICs and MBCs observed highlights that microbial tolerance to antimicrobials also depends on the individual microbial characteristics.
-Accordingly, in addition to how the extracts act on microorganisms, it would be important to understand what strategies the target microbes use to withstand the action of the extract they are exposed to.

-Built on the antibacterial potentials of Cajanus cajan (L.) Millsp observed in the present survey, the diversity of bacterial isolates exposed to its hydroethanolic extract and inhibitory values recorded should motivate initiative towards enhancing the prospect through clinical categorization for this plant extracts as done with conventional antibiotics.
+Accordingly, in addition to how the extracts act on microorganisms, it would be important to understand what strategies should be employed to overcome the mechanisms that target microbes use to withstand the action of the extract they are exposed to.
+Based on the antibacterial potentials of Cajanus cajan (L.) Millsp observed in the present survey, the diversity of bacterial isolates exposed to its hydroethanolic extract and inhibitory values recorded should motivate initiative towards enhancing the prospect through clinical categorization for this plant extracts as done with conventional antibiotics.
 The bacterial group-dependent values (Staphylococcus: MIC = 3.2663±1.6854 mg/mL; CMB = 12.0701±5.7882 mg/mL; Acinetobacter: MIC = 12.5 mg/mL; CMB = 25 mg/ml; Enterobacteriaceae: MIC = 12.2342±3.6743 mg/mL; BMC = 22.1153±6.3016 mg/mL; Pseudomonas: MIC = 43.2292±3.0725 mg/mL; BMC = 73.9583±11.2962 mg/mL; GPR: MIC = 69.4185±17.4405 mg/mL; MBC = 116.8478±35.677 mg/mL) are clear indications that this categorization can be achieved.
 Once done, it would help to build ranges of extract concentrations that could be used for hospital surface hygiene or other protocols that require bacterial selection.